ASU-EGR304-2025-F-207/Website-update-attempt/docs/Appendix/App-Team-Org.md

 1. Gain experience in using and building electrical systems
 2. Have a product that can be displayed in a portfolio
-3. Expand our repertoir of skills
+3. Expand our repertoire of skills
-4. Gain more team working experience
+4. Gain more teamwork experience
-5. Learn more about github and systems
+5. Learn more about GitHub and systems